Stemming the Tide

 Climate change has become one of the most significant and fastest growing threats to people and their cultural heritage around the globe.
 Yet cultural heritage sites and collections can also serve as an invaluable source of resilience for communities to address climate change.

 Join the Smithsonian American Art Museum and the Smithsonian’s National Collections Program for a series of presentations and discussions that explore the intersection of cultural heritage and climate change.
 This two-day conversation will examine the impact of climate change on cultural heritage and communities worldwide, discuss the responsibilities of stewards of cultural heritage in fostering collaborative solutions, address urgent questions of equity and inclusion, and identify strategies that leverage cultural heritage for climate action.

 A full-day symposium on Thursday, March 5 in the Smithsonian American Art Museum’s McEvoy Auditorium will highlight innovative climate stories and strategies in cultural heritage.
-A second day of dynamic breakout sessions on Friday, March 6 will be held at six Smithsonian museums and archives, locations to be announced.
+A second day of dynamic breakout sessions on Friday, March 6 will be held at six Smithsonian museums and archives.
 Speakers and discussion topics will explore six categories of cultural heritage identified by the International Council on Monuments and Sites (ICOMOS):

 - Museums and Collections

 - Archaeological Sites

 - Intangible Cultural Heritage